-- A computed tomography (CT or CAT) scan (a three-dimensional picture of the inside of the body with an x-ray machine.
+- A computed tomography (CT or CAT) scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities.
-It can detect lymph nodes with CLL around the heart, windpipe, lungs, and abdomen, and pelvis.
+It can detect lymph nodes with CLL around the heart, windpipe, lungs, abdomen, and pelvis.
 A CT scan can also be used to measure the size of the lymph nodes.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a liquid to swallow.
-CT scans can also determine if CLL is in other organs, such as the spleen.
+CT scans can also help find out if CLL is in other organs, such as the spleen.

 Your doctor may recommend additional tests before starting treatment to learn more about the leukemia and help plan treatment.
 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is leukemia, these results also help the doctor describe the disease; this is called staging.

 The next section helps explain the different stages for CLL.
 Use the menu on the side of your screen to select Stages, or you can select another section, to continue reading this guide.